-Historically, stocks have shown higher performance than real estate.
-The S&P 500 has delivered an average annual return of around 10%, rising to about 12% when including dividends.
+Historically, stocks have outperformed real estate by a meaningful margin.
+The S&P 500 has delivered an average annual return of around 10%, climbing to about 12% once you factor in dividends.
+Real estate, by comparison, has generally returned somewhere between 4% and 8% annually, with growth that only slightly outpaces inflation.

 Historical Performance of the Stock Market